clover/codelab-remote-pay-cloud/README.md

 ### What We're Building

-Today, we're going to integrate a browser-based Point of Sale (POS) system with a Clover Mini.
+Today, we're going to integrate a browser-based Point of Sale (POS) system with a Cloud Pay Display-eligible Clover device (Clover Mini, Mobile or Flex).

 We've already built a simple UI of the POS for you.
-However, in its current state, the POS cannot connect to a Clover Mini, and the buttons do nothing.
+However, in its current state, the POS cannot connect to a Clover device, and most of the buttons do nothing.
 In this tutorial, we will be building that functionality.

 It is important to complete this tutorial in its entirety.
-We will be learning both how to build an integration as well as implementation best practices, so you can avoid very common mistakes, and ship code to production with confidence.
+We will be learning both how to build an integration as well as implementation best practices, so you can avoid very common mistakes and edge cases.
+Ultimately, this tutorial is meant to help you quickly ship quality code to production with confidence.

-This tutorial uses the  [`CloverConnector`](https://clover.github.io/remote-pay-java/1.4.0/docs/com/clover/remote/client/CloverConnector.html) to connect to a Clover device and perform operations over the cloud.
-The Clover Connector SDK provides a consolidated asynchronous interface for your POS to integrate with Clover's customer-facing payment devices.
+This tutorial uses the remote-pay-cloud's  [`CloverConnector`](https://clover.github.io/remote-pay-cloud-api/1.4.2/remotepay.ICloverConnector.html) interface to connect to a Clover device and perform operations over the cloud.
+The CloverConnector provides a consolidated asynchronous interface for your POS to integrate with Clover's customer-facing payment devices.

 ### Prerequisites

 We'll assume some familiarity with HTML and JavaScript, but you should be able to follow along even if you haven't used them before.

-We are keeping this tutorial agnostic of any frontend JavaScript framework, so some adaptation may be required to implement the same behavior into your own POS.
+For the sake of keeping this tutorial lightweight and easy to understand, we are keeping it agnostic of any frontend JavaScript framework.
+As a result, some adaptation may be required to implement the same behavior into your own POS, depending on your own tech stack.

 We recommend reading an [Overview of the Clover Platform](https://docs.clover.com/build/architecture/), including the [Developer Guidelines](https://docs.clover.com/build/developer-guidelines/).

 You will need to [order a Clover Developer Kit (DevKit)](https://cloverdevkit.com/) and [set it up](https://docs.clover.com/build/devkit/).
 An emulator cannot be used, because our Secure Payments application relies on certain aspects of our hardware.
 Currently, the Clover Mini, Mobile, and Flex are eligible for semi-integration.

-Our JavaScript Clover Connector SDK is distributed as an npm package.
+Our JavaScript remote-pay-cloud SDK is distributed as an npm package.
 If you do not already have npm installed, [install it](https://www.npmjs.com/get-npm).

 You will need to [set up a Sandbox developer account](https://sandbox.dev.clover.com/developers) and create your test merchant.